juli9834/huset-kbh/wordpress/wp-content/plugins/akismet/readme.txt

 * Added documentation for the 'akismet_comment_nonce' filter.
 * The post-install activation button is now accessible to screen readers and keyboard-only users.
-* Fixed a bug that was preventing the "Remove author URL" feature from working in WordPress 4.4
+* Fixed a bug that was prEventing the "Remove author URL" feature from working in WordPress 4.4

 = 3.1.6 =
 *Release Date - 14 December 2015*